QinglinDong/cv/index.md

 Zhang's Lab.
 Advised by [Dr. Han Zhang](http://ai.nankai.edu.cn/frontend/Teachers/Introduce.aspx?TID=zhangh)

 ## Experience

 ### __Brain Connectome with Deep Belief Net__ `2018 -`
 Develped DBN based on tensorflow.<br/>

 ### __Training a Camera to Perform Eye Tracking__ `2018 - `
 -An appearance-based gaze estimation model with CNN.<br/>
--Data collection with an infrared-based high precision eye tracker as the ground truth. <br/>
+-Syncronize a Webcam with an infrared-based high precision eye tracker as the ground truth. <br/>

--Contributed to building and training deep learning model.<br/>
+### __Eye Tracking on Raspberry pi__ `2018 - `
+-Train a real-time eye detection model with YOLO and transfer learning.<br/>
+-Run YOLOv3 on Raspberry pi3 with neural compute stick. <br/>

 ### __Brain Maps Classification using 3D CNN__ `2017`
 trained on a cluster